 Badami – A Vibrant Town with a Glorious Past

 Badami is just another town in northern Karnataka, but with an exception.
-Here a glorious chapter in the history of India, Karnataka in particular, was written when Pulakeshi I, a vassal/feudal lord from nearby Aihole, established the Chalukya Empire about 1500 years ago.
-It flourished for 200 more years and became the precursor to other powerful empires, including the Vijayanagara Empire, that ruled the region for another eight hundred years.
+Here, a glorious chapter in the history of India, Karnataka in particular, was written, when Pulakeshi I, a vassal/feudal lord from nearby Aihole, established the Chalukya Empire about 1500 years ago.
+It flourished for 200 more years and became the precursor to the other powerful empires, including the Vijayanagara Empire, that ruled the region for another eight hundred years.

 The Western Chalukyas eventually defeated the Rastrakutas and occupied Badami in the 10th century.
 They built a few new temples and enhanced the existing temples, especially the Jain temple in Cave – 4.
 Later, the Vijayanagara Empire gained control of Badami.
 However, Badami never regained its past glory.

-Chalukyas were benevolent rulers, and under their patronage of religions, arts, and the Kannada language flourished.
-They were responsible for building numerous temples in and around Badami, including the magnificent Badami cave temples.
-The dynasties that came after Chalukyas continued this trend and the temple building flourished.
-As a result, hundreds of beautiful temples, big and small and dedicated to a variety of gods, now dot the landscape of Karnataka and the surrounding regions.
+Chalukyas were benevolent rulers, and under their patronage, religions, arts, and most importantly, the Kannada language flourished.
+They were responsible for building numerous temples in and around Badami, including the magnificent rock-cut cave temples.
+The dynasties that came after the Chalukyas continued this trend, and the temple building flourished.
+As a result, hundreds of beautiful temples, big and small, and dedicated to a variety of gods, now dot the landscape of Karnataka and the surrounding regions.

 Cave Temples of Badami – Masterpieces of Chalukya Temple Art

-Carved out of the red sandstone hills overlooking the beautiful Agastya Lake, the four caves temples of Badami standout among the cave temples in India – including Ajantha-Ellora caves, Karla caves, Elephanta caves, and Barabar caves – because of the stunning scenic beauty around them, colorfulness of red sandstones in which they are carved, and the beauty of the carvings.
+Carved out of the red sandstone hills overlooking the beautiful Agastya Lake, the four caves temples of Badami standout among the cave temples in India (which include Ajantha-Ellora caves, Karla caves, Elephanta caves, and Barabar caves) because of the stunning scenic beauty around them, colorfulness of red sandstone in which they are carved, and the beauty of the carvings.

-The cave temples were constructed by meticulously carving out the stone material from rock to create beautiful structures, sculptures, and sculptural reliefs.
-They are an impressive work of art, and visiting them is a fascinating experience.
-It is mind-boggling how the ancient Indians were able to create such magnificent structures without the aid of sophisticated machinery or tools.
+The cave temples were constructed by meticulously carving out the stone material from the rock to create beautiful structures, sculptures, and sculptural reliefs.
+They are great work of art, and visiting them is a fascinating experience.
+It is mind-boggling how ancient Indians were able to create such magnificent structures without the aid of sophisticated machinery or tools.